aws-samples/automating-datalake-using-lakeformation-and-visualize-using-quicksight/README.md

 **Steps to Execute**

 Create a RDS database and Load some sample data.

-Check for connectivity for RDS
+Check for connectivity for RDS.

-Create a JDBC connection to RDS in AWS Glue
+Create a JDBC connection to RDS in AWS Glue.

-Lake Formation IAM Role
+Lake Formation IAM Role.

-NOTE: If your account is already setup with Glue Data catalog permissions then upgrade to Lake Formation Permission set by following -Link
-Lake Formation – Add Administrator and start workflows using Blueprints Explore the components of a Glue WorkFlow created by lake formation Explore workflow results in Athena
+Explore the components of a Glue WorkFlow created by lake formation.

+Explore workflow results in Athena.

-Grant fine grain access controls to Data Lake user Verify data permissions using Athena
+Grant fine grain access controls to Data Lake user.

+Verify data permissions using Athena

 Create a RDS database and Load some sample data